AlexaPea/AlexaPettitt_21100290_T2_FinalProject/myapp/README.md

 The `Conceptual Process` is the set of actions, activities and research that was done when starting this project.

-### Ideation
+### Brainstorm
-In order to begin my website ideation process, I first needed to choose an API.
-I chose to make use of PokeApi.
+In order to ensure that petCare exudes a distinct brand identity, I initially brainstormed ideas of what type of company my website would be for, and what they stood for.

 ![image5](AlexaPettitt_21100290_T2_FinalProject/src/Images/login.png)
 <br>
 <!-- ![image6][image6] -->

+### MoodBoards
+I then created mood boards with numerous concepts, colour schemes and styles.
+This helped me visualise how I wanted to present the petCare brand and my website as a whole.

 ### Wireframes
-Once I had a clear concept for the website I wanted to achieve, I began creating wireframes.

-### Custom UI
-I then gained UI and branding inspiration using Pinterest, Behance and Dribble.
-I found myself gravitating to clean, simplistic yet playful designs which I felt would compliment my API data and create a memorable branding for the website.
+Once I had decided on an idea, I then began wireframing.
+This allowed for smoother front end development.
 ![image8](AlexaPettitt_21100290_T2_FinalProject/src/Images/Ideation/byeClient.png)

 <!-- DEVELOPMENT PROCESS -->